-Community Health Ministry (CHM) (insert years here) was located on the bottom floor of Fresh Grounds Coffeehouse.
-The goal and purpose was to encourage people to walk in a healthy life: body, mind and spirit.
-CHM offered a diaper bank, cooking classes and home visits which extended support and encouragement for healthy living.
+Community Health Ministry is located on the bottom floor of Fresh Grounds Coffeehouse.
+The goal and purpose is to encourage people to walk in a healthy life: body, mind, and spirit.
+Currently CHM offers a diaper bank, cooking classes, and home visits, which extend support and encouragement for healthy living.

-CHM was also able to provide parents with information on Early Intervention Services for infants and toddlers with speech delays and motor delays.
-We were able to guide parents to services that existed within our community, and none of it would have been possible without relational ministry.
+CHM has been able to provide parents with information on Early Intervention Services for infants and toddlers with speech delays and motor delays.
+We have also been able to guide parents to other services that exist within our community, and none of it would have been possible without relational ministry.

 An Advocate in Times of Need

-Being hospitalized is a stressful time in someone's life, a time when they are at their weakest and most vulnerable.
+Being hospitalized is a stressful time when a person is at his or her weakest and most vulnerable.
 Everyone needs an advocate during these times; it not only eases stress but allows for better outcomes.
 Spiritual connections can then be made with church family in a way like no other time allows.

-The Community Health Ministry stepped in at these times to advocate for patients who had no local family during hospital admissions or when health needs arose.
-Advocates were able to get needed medical equipment ordered and help explain patients' living arrangements so that patient needs could be best met after discharge.
-Volunteers also made hospital visits and met with physicians for patients who needed assistance communicating direct needs or concerns.
-Being a liaison for these situations allowed us to then communicate with churches and pastors on the ways the church could reach out and help.
+The Community Health Ministry can step in at these times to advocate for patients who have no local family during hospital admissions or when other health needs arise.
+Advocates have been able to get needed medical equipment ordered and help explain patients' living arrangements so that their needs can be appropriately met after discharge.
+Volunteers also make hospital visits and meet with physicians for patients who need assistance communicating direct needs or concerns.
+Being a liaison for these situations allows us to then communicate with churches and pastors on ways the church can reach out and help.

-CHM additionally helped guide families through insurance denials and connect those with no insurance or high deductibles to discount prescription plans and programs for free mammogram vouchers.
-Every situation was unique; we never knew what would arise next.
+CHM will help guide families through insurance denials and connect those with no insurance or high deductibles to discount prescription plans and programs for free mammogram vouchers.
+Every situation has been unique; we never know what will arise next.

 Helping in Our Community

 Unfortunately, homelessness exists in Greenville.
-A few years ago, there was a young woman in that situation who came into Fresh Grounds daily for several weeks.
-Through conversations, it was discovered that she had been living in an abandoned house, she had no family and had been raised in foster care.
+Last winter, a young woman in that situation came into Fresh Grounds daily for several weeks.
+Through conversations, it was discovered that she had been living in an abandoned house, she had no family, and had been raised in foster care.
 At age eighteen, she was sent out on her own.
 Finding herself in a dangerous relationship, she had nowhere left to turn.

 CHM was able to help her find temporary housing and clothing, and with God's help, doors were opened for this young woman.
 Through the Health Ministry, she was connected with the different services that she needed.